Phoronid

-Phoronids (scientific name Phoronida, sometimes called horseshoe worms) are a small phylum of marine animals that filter-feed with a lophophore (a "crown" of tentacles), and build upright tubes of chitin to support and protect their soft bodies.
+Phoronids (taxonomic name Phoronida, sometimes called horseshoe worms) are a small phylum of marine animals that filter-feed with a lophophore (a "crown" of tentacles), and build upright tubes of chitin to support and protect their soft bodies.
 They live in most of the oceans and seas, including the Arctic Ocean but excluding the Antarctic Ocean, and between the intertidal zone and about 400 meters down.
 Most adult phoronids are 2 cm long and about 1.5 mm wide, although the largest are 50 cm long.

 The name of the group comes from its type genus: Phoronis.

 Overview

 The bottom end of the body is an ampulla (a flask-like swelling), which anchors the animal in the tube and enables it to retract its body very quickly when threatened.
 When the lophophore is extended at the top of the body, cilia (little hairs) on the sides of the tentacles draw food particles to the mouth, which is inside and slightly to one side of the base of the lophophore.
 Unwanted material can be excluded by closing a lid above the mouth or be rejected by the tentacles, whose cilia can switch into reverse.
 The food then moves down to the stomach, which is in the ampulla.
 Solid wastes are moved up the intestine and out through the anus, which is outside and slightly below the lophophore.

 A blood vessel leads up the middle of the body from the stomach to a circular vessel at the base of the lophophore, and from there a single blind vessel runs up each tentacle.
 A pair of blood vessels near the body wall lead downward from the lophophore ring to the stomach and also to blind branches throughout the body.
 There is no heart, but the major vessels can contract in waves to move the blood.
 Phoronids do not ventilate their trunks with oxygenated water, but rely on respiration through the lophophore.
 The blood contains hemoglobin, which is unusual in such small animals and seems to be an adaptation to anoxic and hypoxic environments.
 The blood of Phoronis architecta carries twice as much oxygen as a human of the same weight.
 Two metanephridia filter the body fluid, returning any useful products and dumping the remaining soluble wastes through a pair of pores beside the anus.